HBandSDK/iOS_Ble_SDK/iOS_sdk_source/doc/VeepooSDK iOS Api_en.md

 * The device is connected
 * The device is not in the state of synchronizing daily data
+* If the main control is on the JL (Jieli) platform, refer to the "Veepoo_iOS_2.2.XX集成文档.png" to import the libraries required by the manufacturer
+* ⚠️ Note that if it is the Zhongke platform, the ABParTool.framework needs to be imported

 ### Class Name